bernep/Advanced-Computer-Systems/README.md

 This project delves into multithreading and compression.
 Specifically, the proj1.c file takes some input file and compresses it into a .zst file (i.e. an archive file) using a specified number of worker threads.

 ### Usage
-Open a command terminal in a directory containing the project files.
+Open a command terminal in a directory containing the project files, and use the commands below to compile run the code.
 The necessary files you will need are:
 ```
 proj1.c
 common.h
 <input file>
 ```

-Here are some example commands to compile and run the code.
 Compile line:
 ```
 gcc proj1.c -lzstd -I/usr/include/zstd -L/usr/lib -pthread -o proj1.out